Kaleido-subs/project-template/README.md

    set up the following files:

    - Set up the `sub.properties` file.
-     - Set the name and expected paths.
+     - Set the name of your group and the show.
      - Set the format of the video and audio.
      - Set the number of episodes, as well as any specials.
      - Set the episode ranges for the OP and EDs.